Ned Bittinger

-Edmund Stuart Bittinger (born July 4, 1951), better known by Ned Bittinger, is an American portrait painter and illustrator whose work includes the official Congressional portraits of Abraham Lincoln and Lindy Boggs for the US Capitol, as well as Secretaries of State James Baker and Lawrence Eagleburger's official State Department portraits.
+Edmund Stuart Bittinger (born July 4, 1951), better known by Ned Bittinger, is an American portrait painter and illustrator who is known for his paintings of prominent American figures.
+His notable works include the congressional portraits of Abraham Lincoln and Lindy Boggs for the United States Capitol, as well as Secretaries of State James Baker and Lawrence Eagleburger's official State Department portraits.
+He has also painted official portraits of Henry Kissinger, John Mica, and Jon Corzine, among others.

+Bittinger made his debut as an illustrator in 1995 with the Passover Sedar fiction children's book The Matzah That Papa Brought Home, which was met with critical acclaim and became an American Library Association Notable Children's Book and a Notable Book for Younger Readers from the Sydney Taylor Book Award.
+He later illustrated The Blue and the Gray (1996) and Rocking Horse Christmas (1997), both of which received positive reviews from critics.
+In 2002, he illustrated his latest book, When the Root Children Wake Up, which is a retelling of Sibylle Von Olfers' book, The Root Children, originally published in 1906.

 Early life and education

 Ned Bittinger was born in 1951 in Washington, D.C.
 He started painting and drawing in the third grade.
-When he was 13, his parents sent him to the Cochran Art School of Washington, D.C.
-He attended Landon School in Bethesda, MD, before leaving for Denison University in Ohio, where he received a Bachelor of Fine Arts.
-He then earned his Master of Fine Arts degree from the Corcoran School of the Arts and Design at George Washington University.
+When he was age thirteen, his parents sent him to the Corcoran School of the Arts and Design of Washington, D.C.
+He attended Landon School in Bethesda, Maryland.

+He left to attend Denison University in Ohio, where he received a Bachelor of Fine Arts.
+In an interview in 2017, Bittinger stated that he originally got an F grade in painting at Denison University.

+After graduating, Bittinger briefly got a job at a commercial arts studio.
+He also began to practice Transcendental Meditation and would become a teacher of the technique.
+At age 28, he earned his Master of Fine Arts degree from the Corcoran School of the Arts and Design at George Washington University.

 Career

-Ned Bittinger has received awards and participated in many exhibitions, including an exhibition at the Tretyakov Gallery in Moscow from 1990 to 1991.
+Bittinger has received awards and participated in many exhibitions, including an exhibition at the Tretyakov Gallery in Moscow from 1990 to 1991.
+Bittinger painted two portraits for the 1994 movie Guarding Tess, one of Shirley Maclaine and the other of her husband in the movie.
+In 2017 Bittinger estimated that he had painted between 400 and 500 portraits.